 My dogs eat like there is no tomorrow.
 So, I never worry that my dogs will leave food in their bowls.
 They are definitely members of the canine clean plate society!

 Leaving kibble in a bowl all day should be fine if it is dry.
+For regular dry pet food, a few hours are generally safe.
 If water is added, it can go bad after a few hours.
 Just be sure to throw it out at the end of the day.
-It is also a good idea to wash dog bowls in warm soapy water at least once a week.
-I sometimes run them through the dishwasher to sterilize them.

-First of all, rancid dog food will smell funny.
-It may smell a little fishy or stale.
 If you notice your dog picking at his food, or acting like he does not feel well, it could be the food has gone bad.
-Check to make sure the food does not have a build-up of moisture or mold or any signs of black bacteria growing
+If your dog is hesitant or shows signs of discomfort after eating, inspect the food for mold or unusual moisture build-up.

+Always heed the best buy date on the dog food label.
+Expired dog food, even if it looks fine, could be detrimental to your dog’s health.
 Of course, never use dog food past the expiration date stamped on the bag.

 How and Where to Buy Dry Dog Food